 Dealing with a company that proves unreliable in its business practices can be irritating and stressful.
 If you have bought services or products that include a warranty and the company will not honor the warranty when necessary, a consumer has way out through support from the Better Business Bureau and with the law.

 Learn whether it is worth suing appliance service companies and protect yourself from dishonorable companies.
 In order to do that you need to ensure that you get the right lawyers that sue companies.

 Don’t get emotional about the issue.
 You should file a suit only if you exhaust all other options explained below.

-For filing a lawsuit against home warranty company, you have to first hire a lawyer.
-Before you spend thousands of dollars over a few hundred bucks in AC repairs, you likely need to read your warranty, and see why the warranty company denied coverage.
+For filing a lawsuit against home warranty company, you have to first hire a warranty lawyer.
+Before you spend thousands of dollars over a lawsuit on AC repairs, you likely need to read your warranty and see why the warranty company denied coverage.
 You must find out the basis of denial.
 Have them send you the reason for denial in writing along with a copy of your policy.
 In case the denial is legit – it’s a waste of time to file a suit because you would lose.